ggozad/ggozad.github.com/source/_posts/2012-04-16-a-pub-sub-storage-for-backbone-using-xmpp.markdown

 {% endcodeblock %}

 Now, if somebody else added a book to the bookcase, you would promptly receive a notification, the `add` event would be fired on your bookcase and the book's view would appear to your browser.

+Finally, here's a quick demo of the [Todo.app](http://documentcloud.github.com/backbone/examples/todos/index.html) adapted to he XMPP storage.
+You can see the full code [here](http://github.com/ggozad/Backbone.xmpptodos).

+{% vimeo 40685900 %}